DVidal1205/lootcode/src/problems/arithmend/elapsed/problem.md

 ## Input

 The input will contain a single integer, _n (1 ≤ n ≤ 10,000)_, which represents the number of times in the series.
-The next _n_ lines will contain a 24-hour time in the format _HH:MM:SS_.
+The next _n_ lines will contain a 24-hour time in the format _HH:MM_.

 ```
 3
-12:00:00
+12:00
-12:30:00
+12:30
-13:00:00
+13:00
 ```

 ## Output